Parent College Information

 - Mutual Respect and Tolerance (including of those with different faiths and for those within faith)

-Behaviour Support and Disciplinary Action
+Learner at Risk, Support and Disciplinary

 Students are expected to behave in a professional and respectful manner whilst at college.
 This ensures all students feel safe and can learn in a supportive, respectful environment which is preparing everyone for future employment or further study.